qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

    .. figure:: img/move_map.png
       :align: center

 #.
-Resize it by clicking and dragging the boxes in the corners:
+Resize it by clicking and dragging the boxes on the edges:

    .. figure:: img/resize_map.png
       :align: center